sbohlen/Take-Home-Engineering-Challenge/README.md

    > Note: a low-friction way to get up and running with your own SQL Server instance may be to deploy [the Microsoft-provided pre-built Docker Container image for SQL Server](https://hub.docker.com/_/microsoft-mssql-server).

    > Note: this sample uses SQL Server authentication rather than integrated Windows-Auth.
-Ensure that you configure your deployed SQL Server to accept SQL Server authentication.
+Ensure that you configure your deployed SQL Server to accept SQL Server authentication and define the necessary SQL Server login username/password with proper permissions to the appropriate database.

 1. Create a new database named `takehomechallenge` on the SQL Server.
 1. Run the script located in the repository at `./sql/create_tripdata_tables.sql` in the database to create four new tables as follows: